Ahbee/ofxStk/README.md

 ##Notes
 ***

-I've only tested on Mac OSX so far.
+I've tested on Mac OSX, IOS ,and linux so far.
 But getting it to work for other platforms should be just a matter of configuring the macros in the file "Stk.h"